Vermilion Bay (Louisiana)

-Vermilion Bay (Baie Vermilion) is a bay in southern Louisiana in the United States.
+Vermilion Bay (Baie Vermilion) is a bay in southern Louisiana, in the United States.

 Vermilion Bay is located in southwestern Iberia Parish and southeastern Vermilion Parish.
-It is an inlet of the Gulf of Mexico, to which it is connected to the south by a narrow strait called Southwest Pass; Marsh Island and a portion of the Louisiana mainland in southeastern Vermilion Parish otherwise separate it from the Gulf of Mexico.
+It is an inlet of the Gulf of Mexico to which it is connected to the south by a narrow strait, Southwest Pass,.
+Marsh Island and a portion of the Louisiana mainland in southeastern Vermilion Parish otherwise separate it from the Gulf of Mexico.
 On the east, Vermilion Bay connects directly to West Cote Blanche Bay.